RobinLinus/coins-legacy/notes/bitcoin-lite-network.md

 Bridge nodes do not have to serve individual SPV proofs, but only the pruned blocks.
 This is only little computational overhead given the fact that old blocks are updated rarely.
 Also updates can happen lazily.
 In the worst case, a node just serves the raw block and let the recipient compute all demanded SPV proofs.
 A lite node can translate its queries to get served by any bitcoin node today.
 The degree of block pruning is irrelevant for security.
 The root of trust is the UTXO commitment -- not the existence of an SPV proof.

-**The circle of proofs:** The old, *pruned blocks* imply the *block extensions* for the new blocks.
+**The circle of proofs:** The old, *pruned blocks* imply the *block extensions* to prove the new blocks.

 ## Lite Nodes
-Lite node mostly perform queries `output_path -> SPV_proof`.
+Lite nodes mostly perform queries `output_path -> SPV_proof`.
 They might receive an SPV proof, a pruned block or a raw block.
 In any case, it can reuse the full answer in its next query, or to answer other users' queries with SPV proofs to save bandwith.

 Lite nodes need to learn the UTXO commitment somehow.
 Ideally, there would be a consensus change to expect miners to include the current UTXO commitment in every block.
 Until then, we need a workaround.
 Lite nodes can check if all their peers believe in the same root hash.
 If there is a conflict, they could fall back to syncing the full chain.